aMoniker/frontend-takehome/readme.md

 * some defaults around react to get you started

 # The challenge
-Using React (or another view library) but no other supporting libraries (e.g. jQuery, lodash, etc.), create a monthly calendar UI (see example figure below) that showcases all the events happening at the Brooklyn Bowl bar/music hall for the _current_ month, whatever month that is.
+Using React, Angular, or another view library (but no supporting libraries like jQuery or lodash), create a monthly calendar UI (see example figure below) that showcases all the events happening at the Brooklyn Bowl bar/music hall for the _current_ month, whatever month that is.

 Much like Google Calendar, the calendar UI should show numbered days of the month.
 Events happening on a particular day should show their start time and event name on the given day in the calendar and be listed in start time order.
 Some events, like Happy Hour, occur multiple times, while other events occur only once.
+Events that begin on one day but end on another should be displayed on the first and last day, as well as any days in the middle.

 ![Example](https://cloud.githubusercontent.com/assets/3581705/13577019/693a01e0-e45e-11e5-857f-b42f5752f6e8.png)
 Each row represents 7 days (Mon - Sun).
 Days of the month are numbered at the corner of each box.